 Dogs cooked over an open fire!
 Yum!
 A favorite keto camping food for kids, and grown-ups, too!
 Select grass-fed beef hot dogs when possible and use marshmallow skewers or these fancy fish and meat skewers to cook with.

 Pair your dogs with grilled Brussels sprouts.
-Use a grill basket to place on top of the grill rack.
+Use a grill basket, like this one, to place on top of the grill rack.
 Trim and quarter the Brussels, toss with avocado oil, and season with salt and pepper before giving them a good cook.

 Tasty morsels at the end of the day (especially one spent connecting with Mother Nature) don’t have to be full of sugar.
 Here are a few treats to keep you on the keto train.